OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 Meta-data is accessible through inheritance of the :py:class:`~.SpectrumSettings` objects which handles meta data of a spectrum.

-In the following example program, a MSSpectrum is filled with peaks, sorted according to mass-to-charge ratio and a selection of peak positions is displayed.
+In the following example program, a :py:class:`~.MSSpectrum` is filled with peaks, sorted according to mass-to-charge ratio and a selection of peak positions is displayed.